The Immortal Soul – True or False?

 Luke 23:43 Jesus speaking to the thief on the cross.
 “Truly, I say to you, today you will be with me in paradise.”
 (Luke 23:43)

 Some think Jesus is telling the repentant thief that he will be in heaven with Jesus that very day.
-However it doesn’t really teach that.
+However it doesn’t teach that at all.

 • The thief did not request to go to heaven, but to be remembered when Jesus came again “Jesus, remember me when you come into your kingdom.” (v42)